Omikhleia/resilient.sile/static/adventures/invoice/index.md

 ```

 There we are at last, the actual embedded file stream, our actual content.
  - The `/Subtype` entry encodes the MIME type of the embedded file.
-Here, `application/xml` (with some PDF-specific fancyness),
+Here, `application/xml` (with some PDF-specific eccentricity),
  - The stream content is compressed using the Flate algorithm, as indicated by the `/Filter` entry.

 And the stream content is indeed the Factur-X XML file our implementation generated.